The Best Security Systems for Rural Homes in 2025

 Video Security

-Unfortunately, SimpliSafe doesn’t offer free cloud storage, but you can get a camera recording plan for $9.99 per month for up to five cameras.
-Another option, which is the one we went for and the one we recommend, is the $29.99 per month Fast Protect professional monitoring plan, which covers up to 10 cameras.
+Our SimpliSafe Outdoor Camera shone a spotlight the second it detected movement on our property.
+Unfortunately, SimpliSafe doesn’t offer free cloud storage, but you can get a camera recording plan for $9.99 per month for up to 10 cameras.
+Another option, which is the one we went for and the one we recommend, is the $31.99 per month Core professional monitoring plan, which also covers up to 10 cameras.

 Professional Monitoring

-Speaking of Fast Protect, SimpliSafe’s monitoring plans are optional, but strongly recommended by us.
-That’s because you get the best perks and benefits if you have Fast Protect.
+Speaking of Core, SimpliSafe’s monitoring plans are optional, but strongly recommended by us.
+That’s because you get the best perks and benefits if you have Core.
 First, you get cellular backup, which is a way for SimpliSafe to send alerts when there’s no internet connection.
 You also get a 30-day video history for up to 10 cameras.
 And of course, SimpliSafe will monitor the system for you.

 In our experience, SimpliSafe offers speedy response during emergencies.
 In our break-in simulations, SimpliSafe always notified us within the first minute of the simulated break-in.
 It wasn’t the fastest — Alder holds that record, with a 3.4-second average response time in 20174 — but SimpliSafe was definitely fast enough and more importantly, reliable.